crispinprojects/talkcalendar/README.md

 ./talkcalendar
 ```

-I have tried to keep the current code base compatible with Debian 12 which uses GTK 4.8.
-This is an older version of the GTK4 toolkit compared to that used with Ubuntu 24.04 which is GTK 4.14.
-Because of this you will get some depreciation warnings when compiling using Ubuntu 24.04.
-See Debian compile notes below.
+The compiled Flite binary called "flite_cmu_us_rms"  (rm voice) should be copied into the working directory containing the Talk Calendar executable for speech output.
+A copy fo the "flite_cmu_us_rms"  compiled on x86 hardware can be found in the binary download.

 ## Debian Compile Notes

 I have tried to keep the current code base compatible with Debian 12 which uses GTK 4.8.
 This is an older version of the GTK4 toolkit compared to that used with Ubuntu 24.04 which is GTK 4.14.
 Consequently, with the current version of Talk Calendar the RGB values for the today, calendar event, public holiday colours have to be entered manually to be compatible with GTK 4.8.
 However, the GTK [ColorDialogButton](https://docs.gtk.org/gtk4/class.ColorDialogButton.html) was introduced in GTK4.10 and will be used in future updates.

 The function gtk_css_provider_load_from_data was depreciated in GTK 4.12 and replaced with  "gtk_css_provider_load_from_string".
-Because I have not replaced gtk_css_provider_load_from_data function you will get a depreciation warning when compiling using Ubuntu 24.04.
+If compiling with Debian 12 you need to use the "gtk_css_provider_load_from_data" function (see notes in the calendar source code).
+Just comment out "gtk_css_provider_load_from_string" and replace with "gtk_css_provider_load_from_data".

 With GTK4.12 the GtkFileDialog API is no longer signal based but callback based which should match a GAsyncReadyCallback function (async/await) and this will be used in future updates.
 In computer programming, the async/await pattern is a syntactic feature that allows an asynchronous, non-blocking function to be structured in a way similar to an ordinary synchronous function.
 The function "gtk_file_chooser_dialog_new" used with a response callback has been depreciated and so has been removed from source code and ical backup files are saved to the current working directory.
 A file dialog to export an ical backup file will be implemented using a GAsyncReadyCallback function and this will not be compatible with GTK4.8.